x186k/deadsfu/README.md

 - **Simple Egress HTTPS Signalling:** WISH-like: Send an Offer-SDP, get an Answer-SDP, and you're receiving!
 - **Multi Video Track Forwarding:** Ingress and egress of dozens or hundreds of input video tracks.
 - **Selectable Video Switching:** Receivers getting one video-track can switch to any ingress-track into SFU.
-- **Standard WebRTC Simulcast:** Standard simulcast can be egressed two ways: a) single switchable video b) 3-tracks of video.
+- **Standard WebRTC Simulcast:** WebRTC simulcast ingress means SFU ingress takes 3x track-levels from browser.
 - **Designed For Fault Tolerance:** Single-peer-ingress design for practical large-scale fault-tolerant containerized broadcasting.

-- **Docker support:** Ready to go Docker images for cloud-native broadcasting clusters.
 - **Kubernetes capable:** Designed for Kubernetes broadcasting clusters.
 - **HTTPS load balancer compatible:** Designed standard HTTPS load balancer compatibility on egress.
 - **Dead-simple Install:** Use a one-liner curl & untar command to prepare to broadcast.